-Once you have your game loaded you can start taking shots moving the camera around.
-I made some quick photos in a random area from DmC: Devil May Cry just to show you the shooting operation.
+Once you have your title of choice loaded you can start taking shots moving the camera around.
+I made some quick photos as an example in a random area from DmC: Devil May Cry, just to show you the shooting operation and how it works:

 I removed the HUD, activated the free camera and applied an additional Depth of Field effect in the background, then I positioned the camera in a random spot on the left and rotated it to the right saving a picture for every single frame.
 Be sure to keep your camera perfectly aligned or else the final image will not look right.
 The whole scene should be paused and still, too (you can either use the pausing key in-game or one of the provided cheats).

 Now that we have our images ready we can proceed to the next step, I’m using different screenshots here which work best for the stitching.
 There are actually a few programs that manage to put everything together, even Photoshop works for that through the Photomerge plugin.
 If I have to choose between the available options though, I’d definitely pick Image Composite Editor; free, easy and super fast.

 Tthe program includes three different buttons to work on a Panorama.
 For what we need to do with the screenshots we made, New Panorama from Images is the option we have to select.
 A new window will appear, search for your pictures and load them all at once into the Editor.

 Note: The shots uploaded on ICE here are not the ones from DmC.
 I updated this guide only later with the best program available since I believe the rest is not as accurate.
 Still, the process is the same.